 The information sets below described the core activities of the business units from which the Company generates its revenues.
-According to the standard, the performance obligation for the Company's business units are satisfied at a point in time that the control of good and services are totally transferred to the customers.
-For detail information about business segments, see Note 27.
+According to the standard, the performance obligation for the Company's business units is satisfied at a point when the control of goods and services is transferred to the customers.
+For detailed information about business segments, see Note 27.